top of page

 Implementation

 In EYFS, we use the NCETM Mastering number programme to cover Number and Numerical patterns.
-Measures and shapes are covered through the White Rose Scheme and our Continuous Provision.
+Measures and shapes are covered through the Oak Academy Scheme and our Continuous Provision.

-In KS1, we use the White Rose Maths Scheme to help form our small steps in our weekly numeracy lessons.
+In KS1, we use the Oak Academy Maths Scheme and White Rose Maths Scheme to help form our small steps in our weekly numeracy lessons.
 In addition, we use the NCETM mastering number programme to help build fluency and number facts.

 We are on our journey to embed mastery within our school.
 In 2023, we began the development phase of the NEHS mastering readiness programme, which is designed to help prepare the school for the full Teaching for Mastery programme.